idkwim/vim-pwn/README.md

 $ vi test.pwn
 ```

-_vim-pwn_ also can detect a python exploit script when `# exploit` is written in the
+_vim-pwn_ also detects a python exploit script when the filename is `exploit.py`
-last line of the python script even though the file extension is `.py`.
+or `# exploit` is written in the last line of the python script even though the
+file extension is `.py`.

 ---